There are two kinds of board:

 Prices in USD$, Euros etc.

 Mid-market exchange rates for all currency conversions can be found at: http://www.xe.com/?c=AUD .
-Charts of the last month's AUD exchange are USD and EUR.
 Banks and PayPal charge several percent higher than the mid-market rate.
-Transferwise provides the exact local currency cost before the transaction is finalised.
+Wise.com's rates and fees are more attractive.
+Their home page https://wise.com has a calculator.
+Select AUD for Australian Dollars in the "Recipient gets" and enter $523 or $963.

 The warranty period is 1 year, or 5 years if the board is operated at temperatures no higher than 70°C (158 Fahrenheit).